 There are more, but to its credit, Fabletics did replace a couple of the items that ripped (Sintra Bra and Caicos Capris, pictured above), bled (Juneau Bra), or otherwise couldn’t handle everyday wear and tear (Loveland Hoodie).
-However, there is a part of me that wonders if those items would have been replaced had I not been in the Fit Squad.
-I’ve seen customers posting on Facebook begging for resolutions, and Fabletics customer service roundly ignores them.
+However, there is a part of me that wonders if those items would have been replaced had I not been in the Fabletics Fit Squad.
+I’ve seen customers posting on Facebook begging for resolutions, and Fabletics customer service routinely ignores them.

 Customer Service Is Abysmal

 - Customer service is pretty poorly trained.
 For example, in one instance, the representatives completely wiped out my store credit.
 I had $56.62 worth of credit in my account before I returned the South Point outfit (which was $59.95 – hello, price creep!).
 I contacted Live Chat after my return had been received by the warehouse.
 The rep, Leane, assured me that I would receive my credit in 24 hours.
 I refreshed my order history, and instead of the return being reflected as received, Leane had wiped out my RMA.
 I jumped back on Live Chat and got Marco.
 He wiped out the $56.62 and replaced it with a $59.95 credit.
 He insisted that I should only have $59.95 on my account.
-Marco insisted that I did not have a store credit before the RMA was cancelled.
+Marco insisted that I did not have a store credit before the RMA was canceled.
 Eventually, I got this resolved, after spending two hours of my life on Live Chat, on the phone, and contacting the Influencer Relations Coordinator for help.